 While "Hijiki no Nimono" might translate to "Hijiki salad" in English, its preparation diverges from typical salads, as it's simmered rather than served raw.

-- Dashi stock: Whether you opt for the easy-to-use dashi bags and instant granules or prefer making your dashi from scratch (e.g., my favorite dashi, simple awase dashi, or vegan dashi), it's entirely up to your preference.
+- Dashi stock: Whether you go for the easy-to-use dashi packets and instant granules or prefer making your dashi from scratch (e.g., my favorite dashi, simple awase dashi, or vegan dashi), it’s entirely up to your preference.

 - Sake: Don't have sake on hand?
 Dry sherry or white wine are practical alternatives.

-Here are my step-by-step instructions for how to make nutritious hijiki salad at home.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Hijiki Salad at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Hijiki is sold in dried form and needs to be rehydrated before cooking.
 Submerge it in a bowl of cold water and set aside while you prepare the other ingredients.